14th – 17th Century – Medieval & Middle Ages

 Chandeliers are one item that originated in high status and one which has consistently remained so throughout its development.
 Humans have typically reserved their best—and, in the case of chandeliers, brightest—resources for their places of worship.
 Churches and abbeys were one of the few areas where large crowds of people were able to go at the same time and unite for a common purpose.
 The clergy and the structures themselves were revered by the people and typically well cared for.
 This is where the first recorded uses of these innovative light fixtures developed back in the fourteenth century.

-Having derived its name from a French word that means candle holder, the earliest chandeliers hung in churches and literally held candles.
+Having derived its name from a French word that means candle holder, the earliest chandeliers hung in churches and literally held candles with drip pans.
 The relatively simple designs were made of wood and shaped as crosses to serve practical functions: to provide light for as much of the inside of the church as possible at one time and reduce the possibility of fire from low lying, lit candles among large groups of moving people.
 The chandeliers were attached to the ceiling of other large spaces where crowds gathered, also, such as meeting halls.

 Chandeliers were then made of various other materials, metal being the most common choice, although crystal embellishments soon took over a great part of the design.
 The technology of glass production helped to develop crystal details for chandeliers.
 By the time the 1800s rolled around and gas was used in producing light, chandeliers were customized to accommodate the changes.
-However, once electricity began to be used for general lighting needs, chandeliers were no longer necessary for light, but held steady as home décor.
+However, once electricity began in the 1890s to be used for general lighting needs, chandeliers were no longer necessary for light but held steady as home décor.